PraveenAnil/Azure-Arc-for-Servers/04-Deploy-Sample-Kubernetes-App-through-Azure-Arc.md

 ## Task 1: Create a Configuration

-1. Fork the repository https://github.com/Azure/arc-k8s-demo to your personal github account as this is used in the later part of the lab.
+1. Fork the repository https://github.com/Azure/arc-k8s-demo to your personal github account as this will be used in the later part of the lab.

 ## Task 2: Deploy App using az k8sconfiguration